Getting Started - Financial Freedom for Malaysians!

 • Don't think you can handle (the temptation) of a credit card?
 Don't even apply for it (or cancel it).
 There's plenty of alternatives for Debit Card which nowadays are as secure and convenient as a Credit Card, without the risk of you overspending beyond your means.

-• BigPay is one of the good alternatives as a debit card that I would recommend with zero annual fees, great overseas exchange rate, and free expenses tracking (p/s: use my referral code below during signup for extra RM10 for both of us!)
+• BigPay is one of the good alternatives as a debit card that I would recommend with zero annual fees, great overseas exchange rate, and free expenses tracking

 Stage 3: Protect Your Capital